|

 Liam Varnam 1/2 RP: 200

-Thank you to Mike Truran, David, Peter,
+Thank you to Mike Truran, David,

-excellent event which has the social potential
+an excellent event which has the social

-to be a sixth 4NCL weekend.
+potential to be a sixth 4NCL weekend.

-Thanks to Barbican for the kind words in a
+Thanks to Barbican for the kind

-in division 1.
+heavier backers in division 1.

-Peter Roberson played incredibly and is a
+Peter Roberson played incredibly

-titled player in the making.
+and is a titled player in the making.

-But one man alone stands above all of the
+But one man alone stands above

-wheel is exceptional.
-Without his amazing skills
+behind the wheel is exceptional.
+Without his

 16 October 2011